dbmcclain/EBU-R128/README.md

 called Peak Ratio (PR) which measures the peak 3-sec loudness against the overall PL.

-The code has been sped up to about 5x playback rate.
+The code has been sped up to about 120x playback rate (!! -- that's a whopping 5.7 MSamp/sec !!).
+An 80 minute sound track is analyzed in about 45 seconds.
 It allows you to measure all the songs of an album, and find the correct normalization based on the loudest song.
 It is a non-destructive tool, merely measuring what resides in the audio files, and reports results in a plist.

 Side benefits in this code include a standardized way of making CAPI prompt for files with a memory of your last location, as well as